Two more deaths eligible for General Motors compensation

-As of Monday, the program had received 2,262 claims for injuries and deaths, according to the report from the lawyer overseeing the program to compensate for deaths and accidents linked to the part.
+As of Monday, the programme had received 2,262 claims for injuries and deaths, according to the report from the lawyer overseeing the programme to compensate for deaths and accidents linked to the part.
 That was up by 15 claims from a week earlier.
-The program began accepting claims on Aug.
+The programme began accepting claims on Aug.
 1.

 GM has been criticized for waiting 11 years to begin recalling millions of cars with ignition-switch problems that have been linked to fatalities.